 The conversation with Evan concluded with some real love for the AQuantainces.
 Evan shared his appreciation and respect for their fans, stating that watching a fan sing “every single word to every single song” was incredibly moving.
 Looking forward to the next stop on the tour, the band prepares for more travel through the mountains and more adventures at new venues.
 Next stop, Winter Park at Ullrs Tavern.
 These shows will be available on Nugs.net for streaming with a subscription.
 Full set list for the Agave set can be found below.
 Tour dates for the Aqueous/BIG Something tour can be found here.

-SET ONE: Strange Times > The Median, Say it Again > Cars1 > Kitty Chaser (Explosions)
+Set one: Strange Times > The Median, Say it Again > Cars1 > Kitty Chaser (Explosions)

 Notes:1 BUSTOUT: LTP 7/25/14 (467 shows)

-Catch up on Part One with Dave Loss HERE.
+Catch up with Dave Loss HERE.